 Multiple parameters are separated from each other by commas.

 Empty parameters are also allowed.

 A parameter number is assigned to every parameter entered in the operand field of the Macro expansion call.
-The first parameter will be parameter ]1, the second is ]2, the third is ]3, .., etc. Please note that the tenth parameter will be parameter ]0, not ]10 because that would be 2 digits.
+The first parameter will be parameter ]1, the second is ]2, the third is ]3, .., etc. Please note that the tenth parameter will be parameter ]0, not ]10 because that would require 2 digits.

-The parameters are referred by the parameter identifiers ]x, where x is the parameter number that was assigned to it.
+The parameters are referred to by the parameter identifiers ]x, where x is the parameter number that was assigned to it.

 The parameter numbers range from ]1 to ]9 for the first 9 parameters and ]0 means the tenth parameter (not the first).

 This means that a total of 10 different parameters can be used per Macro expansion.
 You can specify more than 10 parameters after the Macro expansion call, however you would only be able to reach the first 10.